ChunkyAtlas/chance-man/README.md

     - The Discord icon links to the community server for help and discussion and good vibes.

 - **Persistence**
-    - Each player’s rolled/unlocked data is stored locally in JSON files, ensuring you don’t lose progress between sessions.
+    - Each player’s rolled/unlocked data is stored locally in JSON files and mirrored to RuneLite’s cloud profile so progress syncs across machines.
     - Data is automatically saved and loaded for each character name.

 - **Grand Exchange Search Filtering**
     - Locked items are hidden in GE search results and dimmed until you unlock them

+- **Locked Item Dimming**
+    - Locked item icons across interfaces are dimmed to clearly show they are unusable until rolled.
+    - The dimming strength is configurable in the plugin settings.

 ## Configuration